 - Issue 2: This issue is about the big data of Lyme disease.
 Did you know that creating maps of where your four-legged friend, Fido, and his canine friends have been bitten by Lyme-carrying ticks allows researchers to better predict if a person will get the disease?

-- Issue 3: This week’s issue is about Augmented Reality.
+- Issue 3: This issue is about Augmented Reality.
 Imagine “virtual x-ray vision” to see photosynthesis in action or to see organisms in ponds and streams that you would typically only see with a microscope.
-Check it out in this week’s issue!
+Check out this issue!